How To Convert Hard Money Leads To Actual Loans

 I always ask up front: when is your closing date?
 If they say they need to close next week, that is leverage.
 I respond with something like: oh man, okay, let me see what I can do.
 I think I can get that done quick enough.
 Whether they need to close tomorrow or in a month, the response is the same.
 We are going to have to rush this thing.
 But I think I can get this done for you quickly.

 Now if they do not have a property under contract yet, I am not going to scare them with aggressive numbers.
 I give them broad information instead.
-Typically I lend up to 80% of the purchase price, 100% of construction costs.
+Typically I lend up to 80% of the purchase price and up to 100% of construction costs.
 You are probably going to need around 25% cash to close between the down payment and closing costs.
-The conversation differs based on where they are in the process.
+The conversation might differ based on where they are in the process.

 Every Call Ends With the Next Call